videojs/videojs-contrib-ads/docs/integrator/ad-mode.md

 # What is ad mode?

 Defining "ad mode" has turned out to be an interesting challenge for this project.
-A naive defintion might be "is an ad playing or not?"
+A naive definition might be "is an ad playing or not?"
 It turns out there are a lot of edge cases that this naive definition does not cover.
 The following precise definition of ad mode drives the implementation of contrib-ads and ad plugins should be careful to follow it as well to assure maximum correctness.

 Ad mode is split into three parts as identified by the methods `isWaitingForAdBreak()`, `inAdBreak()`, and `isContentResuming()`.
 See the [API reference](api.md) for more information.